 BOARD’s rule-based predictive modeling is built around a responsive interface and live dashboards that update immediately to reflect changes in your data.
 That means you can plug in different scenarios and analyze the possible outcomes of those scenarios without having to create a new model each time.
 BOARD comes with a number of pre-built connectors, so you can pull dat from just about any source — your ERP system, cloud database, OLAP cube, and even flat files.
 You can also turn your predictions into custom apps using the BOARD toolkit.
 BOARD is an excellent choice for banking and insurance, retail, manufacturing, and logistics.

 Statistica provides several business intelligence tools that run parallel and work in tandem.
-Their Decisioning Platform uses predictive analytics to help you make smarter and more agile business decisions.
+Their Decisioning Platform uses predictive analytics tools to help you make smarter and more agile business decisions.
 By applying custom business and contextual rules (like state and local laws) and tracking patterns in your business data, the app can predict customer and market behavior and help you pinpoint business opportunities.
 Plug in your other Statisitica products to build full predictive models.
 While any industry can use this software, Statistica has a history of building fraud and risk models for the financial and insurance industries.

 Analytics for the Data Scientist